Gareth J. Dyke

 Gareth John Dyke is a paleontologist whose work is concerned with the evolutionary history of birds and their dinosaurian relatives.
 His specific research interests include the phylogenetics of birds, the functional morphology of aves and non-avian dinosaurs, as well as the paleoenvironments of fossil vertebrates.

+The extinct shark Dykeius is named in his honor.

 Early life and education

-Dyke received a BSc in Geology & Biology in 1997 and a Ph.D. in Paleontology in 2000 from the University of Bristol.

 From 2000 to 2002, he was a Chapman Postdoctoral Fellow in Ornithology at the American Museum of Natural History in New York.

 Career

-From 2002 to 2011, Dyke was at the School of Biology and Environmental Science at University College Dublin, where he was given the title of Senior Lecturer in 2007.

-Formerly a Senior Lecturer in Vertebrate Paleontology at the University of Southampton, he is currently a researcher within the Department of Evolutionary Zoology and Human Biology at the University of Debrecen, Hungary.
-In addition to this, he currently holds the title of Research Associate at both the American Museum of Natural History and the National Museum of Ireland.
+Formerly a Senior Lecturer in Vertebrate Paleontology at the University of Southampton, he is currently a researcher in the Department of Evolutionary Zoology and Human Biology at the University of Debrecen, Hungary.
+He currently holds the title of Research Associate at both the American Museum of Natural History and the National Museum of Ireland.

 His main work concerns research on dinosaurs, but also focuses on paleornithology and pterosaurs.
-He is a strong proponent of the view of a dinosaurian origin of birds.
+He is a strong proponent of the view of dinosaurian origins of birds.